Raj-Patel7807/Tic-Tac-Toe_Game/README.md

 # Tic-Tac-Toe Game
 This is Tic-Tac-Toe game.

-It is offline game and can be played with two players
+It is offline game and can be played with two players.

 How to play this game ?